OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Tailored Architecture Framework/readme.md

 Example of a back-end template: a new user registration.
 This template validates a new registered user and sends an email to validate that the user is real, asking to change the password to a new one.
 This template uses the login object mentioned above, and other back-end objects.

 Example of a front-end template: a site style.
 This object displays a whole page in the website using front end building blocks such as site header, site footer, site left column, pull down menus, etc.

+# Interface with Governance Models

+This strict architecture method used in WebStreet could not be a main competitive advantage without the formal support of the organization and internal culture.
+The following factors have contributed to its success inside WebStreet and WebStreet success in the market:

+1. No programmer or designer writes one line of code if she or he is not trained in WebStreet Architecture Method.
+This is carefully sychronized between technical teams and WebStreet recruitment department.

+2. There is a dedicated group at WebStreet called AMG (Architecture Method Guardians) whose sole responsibility is to maintain the consistency and improve the dictionary of building blocks and templates.
+The AMG group act as SME (Subject Matter Expert) on template topics, building blocks and building methods.
+Technical groups consult informally them on a variety of topics.
+At the same time, the AMG group is responsible for imparting courses on WebStreet Architecture Method to new recruits as well as experienced developers.

+3. There is another dedicated group called CMG (Customization Dictionary Guardians) whose main responsibility is to register all customizations for all clients.
+This group is a link between the WebStreet technical team that has developed the website and the sales team that has been in contact with the client.
+They usually join the last part of the sales cycle in order to assess the quantity and size of customization for a particular client, and they work down the road with technical teams in the documentation of the customization process.